DynamicDyno/dynamicdyno.github.io/_posts/2014-8-13-pros-cons-github-pages.md

 - **No cookies to change HTML** - Sometimes it's useful to change what HTML you send a visitor, based on a cookie.
 The Filament Group [uses a cookie as a flag for whether or not to inline CSS](http://filamentgroup.com/lab/performance-rwd.html).
 This is inherently not possible with a static site.

 - **No Grunt / Gulp / Rake / etc. tasks** - This is only true if you're letting GitHub generate the site for you.
 Still, you lose a whole lot of power and flexibility without any build system.

+- **No SSL support** - You *can* use SSL if you don't care about using a custom domain.
+I could use `https://dynamicdyno.github.io`, but I can't use `https://kevinsweet.com'.
+This isn't a huge deal--my site doesn't have any forms, but Google just announced that [sites using HTTPS will get preferential SEO treatment](http://www.newsledge.com/seo-google-encryption-let-rush-https-begin-8485).
+Serving sites over a secure connection is a good practice in general.